kailastr/CPoint5AssignmentProject/README.md

-# CPoint5AssignmentProject
+# CPoint5 Assignment Project

 ## Description
-Assignment inventory management project for CPoint-5
+An assignment project of inventory management for the company CPoint-5 using **MERN** stack

 ## Files Arrangement